1000ch/lazyload-image/readme.md

 ## Fallback

-If browser does not support `document.registerElement()`, Images will be loaded as usual.
+If a browser does not support `document.registerElement()`, images will be loaded as usual.

 ## License